RepoClear has a robust and proven risk and default management framework.

 Initial and Additional Margin

 The risks associated with the close out of a member’s position are covered through the Initial Margin and Additional margins.
-The core Initial Margin uses a PIMM (Parametrical Initial Margin Model) model based on historical market moves.
+The core Initial Margin uses an analytical (VAR/Expected shortfall) model based on historical market moves.
 Additional Margin covers various forms of concentration risks, idiosyncratic risks and positions with high stress losses compared to the mutualised resources.

 In the event of a Clearing Member default, these pre-emptive safeguards dramatically limit the impact arising from the failure.
 The defaulted portfolio could be hedged with the guidance of the Default Management Group to reduce its risk, and then auctioned off.